bensammwaniki/insta-clone/README.md

 ## Description

-Galleria is a gallery web application to showcase pictures and designs.
-Usersview photos updated by the site admin.
-Users can see photos based on the category.
-The search function will search photos based on the categories and filter them.
+Newinsta is an Instagram web application to showcase pictures and designs. users can create accounts and can be allowed to comment on other users' images.
+Users are also allowed to search images by name.
+This application allows users to like pictures.

 ## Setup Requirements